corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/corda-firewall-configuration-file.md

 instances competing for master status.
 This is available to allow a single zookeeper cluster to be reused with multiple sets of `bridges` (e.g. in test environments).
 The default value is `bridge/ha` and would not normally need to be changed if the cluster is not shared.
-This is a zookeeper specific configuration that is not appropriate when using the `Bully Algorithm`.
+This is a zookeeper-specific configuration that is not appropriate when using the `Bully Algorithm`.
 It should therefore not be set when using the algorithm over artemis.